Hayden Rucci: Professional career

+Miami Dolphins

 After going unselected in the 2024 NFL draft, Rucci signed with the Miami Dolphins as an undrafted free agent.
 In preseason, he led the team with seven catches for 57 yards, scoring a touchdown in the third preseason game.
 He was waived on August 27, 2024, then re-signed to the practice squad the next day.
-He was released on October 23, re-signed to the practice squad on November 13, and released again on December 24, before signing a reserve/future contract after the season, on January 9, 2025.
-He was waived on August 26, 2025, then re-signed to the practice squad the next day.
+He was released on October 23, re-signed to the practice squad on November 13, and released again on December 24, before signing a reserve/future contract with the team after the season, on January 9, 2025.

+On August 26, 2025, Rucci was waived by the Dolphins as part of final roster cuts and then re-signed to the practice squad the next day.
 Rucci was elevated to the active roster for the team's Week 8 game against the Atlanta Falcons and made his NFL debut in the game, posting a tackle.
-He was signed to the active roster on November 8.
+He was signed to the active roster on November 8, then waived on November 29.

+Detroit Lions

+On December 1, 2025, Rucci was claimed off waivers by the Detroit Lions.
+He was waived on December 10.

+Miami Dolphins (second stint)

+On December 12, 2025, Rucci was re-signed to the Miami Dolphins practice squad.

+San Francisco 49ers

+On January 14, 2026, Rucci was signed to the San Francisco 49ers' practice squad.
+Rucci signed a reserve/future contract with San Francisco on January 22.

+On August 30, 2026, Rucci was waived by the 49ers as part of final roster cuts.

+Jacksonville Jaguars

+On September 1, 2026, Rucci signed with the Jacksonville Jaguars practice squad.

+Los Angeles Chargers

+On September 22, 2026, Rucci was signed by the Los Angeles Chargers off of the Jaguars' practice squad.

+Personal life

+Rucci's brother Nolan also played at Wisconsin.